Rocky Balboa (film): Cast

-Talia Shire and Burgess Meredith reappear as Rocky's deceased wife Adrianna "Adrian" Pennino and deceased friends and former trainer Michael "Mickey" Goldmill through archival footage.
+Talia Shire reappears as Adrianna "Adrian" Pennino, Rocky's deceased wife, through the use of archive footage.
 Bert Sugar, a well-known boxing historian, appears as himself, credited as Ring Magazine reporter.
 Michael Buffer also appears as himself, as the announcer for the match between Rocky and Mason, as do boxing promoter Lou DiBella and Mike Tyson.

 Production

 Development

 A plot element from Rocky V (1990) is not addressed in Rocky Balboa.
 In the previous film, Rocky Balboa was diagnosed with brain damage and advised never to fight again.
 Sylvester Stallone clarified this apparent inconsistency in an interview:

 many athletes have a form of brain damage including football players, soccer players, and other individuals in contact sports such as rugby, etc. Rocky never went for a second opinion and yielded to his wife's wishes to stop.
 So with the advent of new research techniques into brain damage, Rocky was found to be normal among fighters, and he was suffering the results of a severe concussion.
 By today's standards Rocky Balboa would be given a clean bill of health for fighters.